Moderate EvidencePolyphenols4 products compared

 Dosage Guidance

 For anti-aging and longevity applications, the most commonly studied dose range in human trials is 150–500mg of trans-resveratrol daily.
 The Timmers et al. Cell Metabolism study used 150mg but showed CR-like effects; higher doses (500mg+) are used in more recent protocols.
-Many longevity practitioners (including David Sinclair's publicly disclosed protocol) use 1g daily, though this exceeds current trial evidence.
+Some self-experimenters use 1g daily, though this exceeds most controlled human trial evidence and should not be treated as an evidence-based standard dose.
 Bioavailability is a key consideration: resveratrol undergoes rapid first-pass hepatic metabolism, and blood levels after oral dosing are significantly lower than the ingested amount.
 Taking resveratrol with a fat-containing meal improves bioavailability modestly.
 Some researchers dissolve resveratrol in a small amount of olive oil for this reason.
 Yogurt or any fatty food at the same meal achieves similar bioavailability enhancement.
 Timing: morning with breakfast is standard.
 Some practitioners report taking resveratrol with NMN on an empty stomach — this is an active area of protocol experimentation without definitive guidance.
 If stacking with NMN, taking together (both with a small amount of fat) is a reasonable approach.
 This supplement is not intended to diagnose, treat, cure, or prevent any disease.
 Consult your healthcare provider, particularly if taking medications.

 Always follow your healthcare provider's recommendations.
 Dosages vary by individual health status, age, and goals.